Gyanendra Shah: Transition to interim republic

 However, he conceded that the people do have the right to choose the fate of the monarchy.

 Gyanendra also said that law and order in the country was deteriorating, and questioned the interim government's ability to govern the country even after he had accepted the road map of the seven-party alliance.
 Citing the recent survey which showed 49% of respondents favored the continuation of the monarchy in some form, Gyanendra claimed, "A majority of the people find great meaning in the institution of the monarchy.
 In all clouds, there is a silver lining.
 Let us hope."

 Gyanendra had broken his closely guarded silence in an interview with a Nepali weekly paper in which he said he remained silent to "let the peace process succeed".
 On 7 February 2008 the BBC reported Gyanendra as saying to Japanese journalists: "The Nepali people themselves should speak out on where the nation is heading, on the direction it is taking and on why it is becoming chaotic".

 He claimed that his attempt on 1 February 2005 was for a good purpose—restoring peace and stability in the country.
 He said that his attempt was not a success and so the countrymen are suffering at present.

 In an interview, Gyanendra's advisor, Bharat Keshar Singh, claimed that the bill passed by the parliament was a bluff.
 Replying to a question raised regarding the King's silence even after the bill was passed declaring the state a republic, he said that there was nothing for the King to respond to.
 He claimed that the parliament which declared a republic was reinstated by the King himself and had no authority to dethrone the same King.
 He claimed that the King was examining the activities of the government and the parliament and was waiting for a suitable time to respond to them.
 He said that no people would accept the "bill" unless decided by a referendum or elected members in the constituent assembly.

-On 15 January 2007 the interim parliament was set up with the Communist Party of Nepal (Maoist) included, and on 1 April 2007, the interim government joined by the Communist Party was formed.
+On 15 January 2007, the interim parliament was set up with the Communist Party of Nepal (Maoist) included, and on 1 April 2007, the interim government joined by the Communist Party was formed.
 On 28 December 2007, the Nepali interim parliament approved a bill for the amendment to the constitution of 1990 promulgated on 15 January 2007, with a clause stating that Nepal would become a federal democratic republic, to be implemented by the first meeting of the Constituent Assembly elections.

-In 2020 the RPP-N submitted 2.35 million signatures to the Constituent Assembly demanding a referendum for the fate of the 240-year old monarchy and a Hindu state.
+In 2020 the Rastriya Prajatantra Party submitted 2.35 million signatures to the Constituent Assembly demanding a referendum for the fate of the 240-year-old monarchy and a Hindu state.

-Alleged foreign intervention in the fall of the monarchy

-Senior Journalist P. Kharel told BBC Nepali service in an interview that King Gyanendra lost his throne when he refused to make Nepal "a protectorate like Bhutan".
-King Gyanendra's Honorary Royal ADC Late Bharat Keshar Simha also expressed the same during an interview with Jibram Bhandari on Sagarmatha TV.